Iris sibirica: Range

 Within Europe, it is found in west France, Italy, Switzerland, Austria, Czech Republic and Slovakia, Germany, Hungary, Poland, Romania, Bulgaria, Former Yugoslavia, Belarus, Estonia, Latvia, Lithuania, Moldova, Ukraine and northern Turkey.

 It is found in the Caucasus regions of Armenia, Azerbaijan and Siberia (of the Russia Federation).
 East to Lake Baikal (in Siberia).

 It is listed with Iris bloudowii, Iris glaucescens, Iris humilis, Iris ruthenica, Iris tenuifolia and Iris tigridia as being found in the Altai-Sayan region (where Russia, China, Mongolia and Kazakhstan come together).

-It has been also naturalized in various states of North America.
+It has also been naturalized in various states of North America.
 Including Ontario (in Canada), Connecticut, Maine, Massachusetts, New York, Pennsylvania, Virginia and California.

 Habitat

 It is found growing in damp woodland, wet meadows, grasslands or pastures, reed swamps by lakes, and beside streams.
 They generally gain a lot of moisture from snow-melt of mountains, flooding streams and soaking areas beside them.

 Within North America, it is found in the damp ditches beside roadsides.